dp-os/gez/examples/docs/src/en/api/core/module-config.md

 Import configuration mapping, configuring remote modules to be imported and their local paths.

-Configuration varies depending on the installation method:
+Configuration varies based on installation method:
 - Source installation (Workspace, Git): Needs to point to the dist directory
-- Package installation (Link, static server, private mirror, File): Directly points to the package directory
+- Package installation (Link, static server, private registry, File): Directly points to the package directory

 #### externals